In this FDD Talk post, you’ll learn the following:

 Enclosed Mall Franchises

-- The sales information for Enclosed Mall Franchises includes sales from 43 non-baking SRUs.
-Approximately 61% of Auntie Anne’s franchises are located in enclosed malls.
+- The sales information for Enclosed Mall, Outlet Center, and Amusement Park Franchises include sales from 36 non-baking SRUs.
+Approximately 65% of Auntie Anne’s franchises are located in these venues.

 - The sales information for Amusement Parks includes sales from locations having at least 34 weeks of sales data, due to the seasonal nature of amusement parks.